-The use of off-road vehicles, snowmobiles, building of fires, trapping and cutting of firewood on the property are prohibited.
+The use of off-road vehicles, snowmobiles, building of fires, trapping and cutting of firewood on the property is prohibited.
 Dogs are permitted, but be must kept under control at all times.
 It is recommended that dogs be kept on leash to protect them and you from dangerous encounters with wildlife, such as bears and cougars.

 Hike difficulty: moderate to difficult